Music of India: Rajasthani

 Rajasthan has a very diverse cultural collection of musician castes, including Langas, Sapera, Bhopa, Jogi and Manganiyar (lit. "the ones who ask/beg").
 Rajasthan Diary quotes it as a soulful, full-throated music with harmonious diversity.
 The melodies of Rajasthan come from a variety of instruments.
 The stringed variety includes the Sarangi, Ravanahatha, Kamayacha, Morsing and Ektara.
 Percussion instruments come in all shapes and sizes from the huge Nagaras and Dhols to the tiny Damrus.
 The Daf and Chang are a favorite of Holi (the festival of colours) revelers.
 Flutes and bagpipers come in local flavors such as Shehnai, Poongi, Algoza, Tarpi, Been and Bankia.

 Rajasthani music is derived from a combination of string instruments, percussion instruments and wind instruments accompanied by renditions of folk singers.
 It enjoys a respectable presence in Bollywood music as well.

 Sufi folk rock / Sufi rock

 Sufi folk rock contains elements of modern hard rock and traditional folk music with Sufi poetry.
 While it was pioneered by bands like Junoon in Pakistan it became very popular, especially in northern India.
-In 2005, Rabbi Shergill released a Sufi rock song called "Bulla Ki Jaana", which became a chart-topper in India and Pakistan.
-More recently, the Sufi folk rock song "Bulleya" from the 2016 film Ae Dil Hai Mushkil became a mammoth hit.